 Winnie just won the "Miss Navajo" contest.
-It is more honorific than a Western miss, which shines only thanks to her physical appearance.
+It is more honorific than a Western miss, which shines only through her physical appearance.

 Shoshana is celebrating her kinaaldá, which will mark the transition from childhood to puberty and allow her to join the world of women.
 Her long hair is carefully pulled up and tied with white cotton threads, a symbol of knowledge and wisdom.
 For four days and four nights, the teenager will grind the grain, knead the bread, and cut a lamb without ever touching sugar, salt or spices.

-The family’s daughters help Shoshana stitch together corn husks in order to fashion the round wrapper, more than one meter in diameter, used to bake the corn cake, an exclusive women’s task.
+The family’s daughters help Shoshana stitch corn husks in order to fashion a round wrapper, more than one meter in diameter, used to bake the corn cake, an exclusive women’s task.

 Women insert the vegetable cover in the hole, to then pour the dough into it, and the whole is covered with ashes and earth.
 Shoshana then plunges four connected bamboo sticks into it, as a symbol of her weapons to fight off hunger.